Andreas-Harnes/lisensTest/README.md

 # lisensTest
-Repo for å teste script
+Repo for å teste script. 🎅🏻